nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Product scope

+**Target user profile** <br>
-**Target user profile**: Teaching Assistants who
+Teaching Assistants who:

-* has a need to manage a significant number of students (especially across multiple modules)
+* Need to manage a significant number of students (especially across multiple modules)
-* prefers desktop apps over other types
+* Prefer desktop apps over other platforms
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefer typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Are reasonably comfortable using CLI apps

+**Value proposition** <br>
-**Value proposition**:  better manage the student’s contact and progress, especially for those who are teaching multiple classes/modules at the same time.
+TAPA will allow TAs to better manage their student’s contact and progress, especially for TAs who are teaching multiple classes/modules at the same time.
-It is optimised for use on CLI.
+It is optimised for use on CLI, and allows for more efficient student detail management for TAs who can type fast.